shapeshifter/shapeshifter-library-java/README.md

    classes for dealing with XML, signing and verifying XML messages, several validators, classes for sending and receiving flex messages (like REST controllers).
 It also contains helper classes to retrieve participant information to retrieve the location details to send your flex messages.
-3. `shapeshifter-maven-plugin` - simple small module that contains functionality to generate the FlexMapping annotations that you can apply to your incoming and outgoing message handler classes (e.g. it generates the annotation @FlexRequestMapping that you place on your handler class that handles incoming flex request messages).

 # Technical description